andydlindsay/mar29-2021/w01d03/README.md

 * If you explicitly know the name of the key, use dot syntax
 * If the name of the key is dynamic, use square brackets

+### Passing values to functions
+* When you pass a primitive, the function gets a copy of the value not the actual value